nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 1-Oct-2023

+After much consternation, I have a pill-shaped button with custom colors and responsive design that changes the button design between normal, hovered, and clicked.
+I still need to settle on color scheme and also add the disabled state design.
+At least now the basic template for how state changes are achieved is worked out.

 ## Monday 18-Sept-2023

 Lots of studying and working with XAML templating.
 Blend helps out a bit in getting lots of configuration set on Controls, and even has a state management toolbar.
 Some takeaways: